2010 Article, updated November 2017

 When alleged mistakes are identified, a number of steps may be helpful:

 - First, clarify the nature and details of alleged mistake or problem.
 Analyse the relevant documentation and events, identify those responsible for the possible mistake, and check whether there may be more to the allegation than may first appear (the issue may indicate systemic issues, the problems may be the tip of an iceberg of similar problems, the problems may involve either or both of poor governance and administrative procedures, there may be financial implications, there may be possible fraud involved, etc).

 - Once the nature of the alleged mistake is clearer, consideration should be given to who should be involved in undertaking any necessary investigation.
-This will include considering whether the entity should obtain specialist legal, accounting, auditing, or other expert advice, and whether assistance may be required from other entities (such as associated bodies, people previously holding senior positions with or in the entity, the Police, or the Charities Commission).
+This will include considering whether the entity should obtain specialist legal, accounting, auditing, or other expert advice, and whether assistance may be required from other entities (such as associated bodies, people previously holding senior positions with or in the entity, the Police, or Charities Services).

 - Careful thought needs to be given to how much information must or should be provided to the governance team, any staff, the entity’s members, supporters and clients, and the wider public.
 Rumour and speculation are seldom productive, but seemingly unwarranted secrecy can also be damaging.
 There needs to be a “game plan” to respond to enquiries about the allegations and to deal with any unwelcome publicity.

 - Confidential information about the problem needs to be kept confidential.
 If such confidential information is disclosed to anyone, the obligations of confidentiality and the potential damage that can be caused by breach of such a degree of confidentiality should be clearly spelt out.
 Legal professional privilege may be a blessing in such situations (and other advisers asked to report to the entity’s lawyer).

 - Once the problem has been investigated, decisions need to be made about dealing with any mistake which may appear to have occurred.